nicjes/SonicareGenerator/README.md

 ## Usage

-1. Download this repository.
-2. Download an NFC reader/writer.
+1. Download an NFC reader/writer (e.g. to your Smartphone).
-3. Scan the brush head using the NFC reader.
+2. Scan the brush head using the NFC reader.
-4. Open the `generator.html` file of this repository in a web browser.
+3. Open the generator at [https://nicjes.github.io/SonicareGenerator/](https://nicjes.github.io/SonicareGenerator/).
-5. Fill in the UID field (NFC Tag Serial Number displayed in NFC reader).
+4. Fill in the UID field (NFC Tag Serial Number displayed in NFC reader).
-6. Fill in the MFG field (Code printed underneath brush head).
+5. Fill in the MFG field (Code printed underneath brush head).
-7. Click the "Generate" button.
+6. Click the "Generate" button.
-8. If the input is valid, the generated password and an advanced NFC command will be displayed.
+7. If the input is valid, the generated password and an advanced NFC command will be displayed.
-9. Send this NFC command to your brush head using the NFC writer.
+8. Send this NFC command to your brush head using the NFC writer.

 ## Input Examples